128technology/docs/docs/sec-config-antivirus.md

 ## SSR Anti-Virus Profiles

-The SSR provides the following standard profiles:
+The SSR provides the following **standard profiles**:

-- http-only: Process only http traffic.
+- `http-only`: Process only http traffic.
-- default-profile: Process all traffic: ftp, http, imap, pop3, smtp.
+- `default-profile`: Process all traffic: ftp, http, imap, pop3, smtp.
-- No-ftp: Process all traffic except ftp.
+- `no-ftp`: Process all traffic except ftp.

-Custom Profile Parameters

-If you choose to configure a custom profile, the following lists and values are configurable:
+If you choose to configure a **custom profile**, the following lists and values are configurable:

-- URL-whitelist: A list of URLs or addresses to be bypassed by antivirus scanning.
+- `url-allowlist`: A list of URLs or addresses to be bypassed by antivirus scanning.
-- MIME-whitelist: A MIME exception list to be bypassed by antivirus scanning.
+- `mime-allowlist`: A MIME exception list to be bypassed by antivirus scanning.
-- Fallback action: A list of fallback options: block, log and permit, or permit.
+- `fallback-action`: A list of fallback options: block, log and permit, or permit.
 The default setting is log-and-permit, and can be changed to block or permit if desired.
-- Protocols: The type of traffic to process.
+- `protocol`: The type of traffic to process.
 This list includes http, smtp, pop3, imap, ftp.
 Only the protocols selected from the list are processed by the AV engine.
-- Max-filesize: The maximum filesize permitted.
+- `max-filesize`: The maximum filesize permitted.
 The default is 10,000.

 ## Configuration

 Configuration can be performed from either the CLI or the Web Interface (GUI).

-Configure Anti-Virus Standard Profiles (CLI)
+#### Configure Anti-Virus Standard Profiles (CLI)

 ```
 configure